ZtheLeader/useless-facts-app-zain/README.md

 # Useless Facts Explorer

-📘 **If you'd like to know about my philosophy behind making certain decisions & experiences while developing this app, I highly encourage you to also read this [Thoughts behind Things](./THOUGHTS_BEHIND_THINGS.md) internal doc.**
+📘 **If you'd like to know about my philosophy behind making certain decisions & experiences while developing this app, I highly suggest you to also read this [Thoughts behind Things](./THOUGHTS_BEHIND_THINGS.md) internal doc.**
 ## Overview

 Welcome to the **Useless Facts Explorer**!
 This is a single-page Angular application designed to help users discover, save, and manage intriguing "useless facts" fetched from a public API.
-It's built with modern Angular practices and a modular architecture, intended as a foundation for a larger, scalable dashboard application.
+It's built as a foundation for a larger, scalable dashboard.

-## Features (Current)
+## Features

-* **Random Fact Viewer:** Fetches and displays a new random fact with the option to save it to your favorites.
+* **Random Fact Viewer:** Fetches and displays a new random fact with the option to save it to favorites.
+* **Favorites Section:** Displays all saved facts, allows removal, and includes a search with autocomplete functionality.
-* **Favorites Section:** Allows you to view your saved facts and remove them from your collection.
-Favorites persist across sessions using local storage.
+* **Persistence:** All favorite facts persist across browser sessions using local storage.
+* **Search with Autocomplete:** A search input for saved facts suggests matches as the user types.

 ## Technologies Used

-* **Angular 19:** The latest stable version of the Angular framework, leveraging standalone components for a streamlined development experience.
-* **Angular Material 19:** Provides high-quality, pre-built UI components for a polished and accessible user interface.
-* **Tailwind CSS 3.4.17:** A utility-first CSS framework for flexible styling, responsive layouts, and efficient UI development.
-* **RxJS:** For reactive programming and managing application state within services.
-* **TypeScript:** Ensures strong typing, enhancing code quality and maintainability.
-* **Local Storage:** For client-side data persistence of favorite facts.
+Built with: Angular 19, Angular Material 19, Tailwind CSS 3.4.17, RxJS, and TypeScript.
+Data persisted using Local Storage, fetched from the Useless Facts API.

+## Environment Configuration

+The application uses Angular's environment system, supporting local development overrides.

+* `src/environments/environment.ts`: Default development settings (committed).
+* `src/environments/environment.prod.ts`: Production settings (committed).
+* `src/environments/environment.local.ts`: **Ignored by Git**, for developer-specific local overrides.

+**To use `environment.local.ts`:** Create this file in `src/environments/` and define your local `export const environment = { ... };` overrides within it.
+Angular's build system handles the file replacement automatically during development builds.

 ## Getting Started